Menu

 The amount of gear and equipment required to be even basically comfortable is large.
 If you don't already have much technical outdoor gear, You will spend money to pursue this sport - maybe $1000, maybe $3000 in just your first year.

-technical tools during the school.
+• We go a long way to help ease the pain: we try our best to outfit each student with mountaineering boots, crampons, a glacier axe, and technical tools during the school.
 This gear is provided free of charge (a refundable deposit is required) during the school term.
 Note that these are all subject to size avilability and limited quantities.

 • Other gear, if needed, is available for very reasonable rental rates from the ECP including: helmets, harnesses, tents, bivys, backpacks, sleeping bags, snowshoes, and trekking poles.